 The Virtual C&I HDR audit consists of two steps:

-Step 1 of the audit reconciles actual demand response contributor measurement data to the demand response contributors LDC billing statement
+Step 1 of the audit reconciles actual demand response contributor measurement data to the demand response contributors LDC billing statement, and that declared contributor outages meet the requirements set out in section 19.4.10A of Ch.
+7 of the market rules.

 Step 2 of the audit reconciles the sum of the demand response contributor’s actual measurement data to the submitted measurement data (this is the measurement data provided by the capacity market participant during activation months in accordance with the Demand Response Measurement Data Submission Timelines).